lightward/mechanic-tasks/docs/move-out-of-stock-products-to-the-end-of-a-collection/README.md

 Run this task manually to re-sort your collections on demand.
 Optionally, configure this task to run hourly or nightly as well.

 By default, this task will run against **ALL** of your collections.
-Alternatively, you may configure this task to only _include_ certain collections using each collection's title, or its ID.
+Alternatively, you may configure this task to only _include_ certain collections using each collection's handle, or its ID.
 [Learn how to find the collection IDs.](https://learn.mechanic.dev/techniques/finding-a-resource-id)

-Conversely, you may configure this task to _exclude_ certain collections using each collection's title, or its ID, in which case it will run against all collections except the ones in this list.
+Conversely, you may configure this task to _exclude_ certain collections using each collection's handle, or its ID, in which case it will run against all collections except the ones in this list.
 [Note: if there are any collections entered into the inclusion list, then the exclusion list will be ignored.]

 The combination of inclusion and exclusion options _can_ allow multiple copies of this task to run (to use different base sorting for instance), provided they are configured properly.